alwynvanwyk/army-of-agents/README.md

 GPT 5.1 released yesterday and already available in Auggie - giving it a swing.
 It gets more confused than claude-sonnet-4.5 does; it may be my way of working but don't think so - will keep an eye on it.
+Switched back to sonnet-4.5 and getting consistently better results.

 ---